-You start your new job.
+You start a new job.
 Great!

 This is a situation that's largely avoidable.
-So read on if you don't want to get stung!

 How do I know if my income is subject to emergency tax?

 Whether you’re starting a new job, entering the workforce or returning to work after a long absence, there are ways to ensure you don’t get taxed on an emergency basis.
-You'll know if you've been emergency taxed if you see ‘emergency basis’ or tax code 'E' on your payslip.

 What's the best way to avoid it?

-You should also give your new employer your PPS number.
 This number can be found on tax documents or communications from a social welfare or tax office.
 It may also be on your payslips from previous employment.